 If you provide users a compelling incentive to use them (like a discount or prize), you’ll have better luck garnering attention.
 Since these hashtags are shilling for your company, it’s best to offer value to the reader too.

 Try to keep branded hashtags to a minimum until you’ve gained a large enough following to get them noticed.

 Don’t use a rigid approach to your social strategy.
 Each platform uses hashtags differently.

 - Hashtags tend to focus on a conversation topic or a group of people you might find worth engaging.

 - When you start a new tweet, enter the # symbol and start typing, Twitter will recommend hashtags for you.
-You can either pick one from Twitter’s suggestions or do your own thing.
+You can either pick one from their suggestions or do your own thing!

 - Stick to 2-3 hashtags per post.
 Any more than that and you risk a huge drop in engagement, research shows.